 Americanos can be made in multiple different ways.

 In comparison to an Espresso, an Americano is a much more watered-down drink.
-It’s essentially a single shot of Espresso combined with some hot water which results in a far less concentrated flavor that works to dilute the bitterness found in a pure espresso.
+It’s essentially a single shot of Espresso combined with some hot water which results in a far less concentrated flavor that works to dilute the bitterness found in pure espresso.

 However, it does not dilute the flavor.
 Instead, it unlocks and releases complex flavors in every single sip.